fxm90/LightweightObservable/README.md

 ```

 #### – Subscribe to changes
-Every subscriber gets informed with the initial / current value and on all further changes to the observable value.
+Every subscriber gets initialized with the current value and updated on all further changes to the observable value.

 ```swift
 formattedTime.subscribe { [weak self] newFormattedTime, oldFormattedTime in